lambda826/My-Notebook/99 Interview/BQ.md

 	- Express how the outcome was beneficial to the company and not just to you and your coworker.
 	- Explain the learnings you took from the conflict.
 - **Tips & Tricks**
-	- Always remain calm and professional.
-Refrain from being negative and avoid blaming others.
 	- Calmly explain both sides' point of view.
 Show how a complete understanding or a compromise led to a better outcome.
     - Spend more time talking about the resolution.